TreadSoftly/Projects/AnotherRaspberryPiBuild.md

 - On-site audits.
 - Security checks in the field.
 - Explore the world of ethical hacking from anywhere.
+- Remote SSH use, either with battery pack or while plugged into a power outlet.

 <div align="center">